-This subclause is applicable if a new MBS Policy Association is being established.
+This clause is applicable if a new MBS Policy Association is being established.

 Figure 5.7.2-1: MBS Policy Association Establishment procedure

-Upon reception of an Nmbsmf_MBSession_Create request from the NEF/MBSF, the MB-SMF invokes the Npcf_MBSPolicyControl_Create service operation by sending an HTTP POST request to the "mbs-policies" resource as defined in clause 5.2.2.2 of 3GPP TS 29.537 [55] with the request body containing the concerned MBS Session Id, DNN and S-NSSAI.
+1. Upon reception of an Nmbsmf_MBSession_Create request from the NEF/MBSF, the MB-SMF invokes the Npcf_MBSPolicyControl_Create service operation by sending an HTTP POST request to the "mbs-policies" resource as defined in clause 5.2.2.2 of 3GPP TS 29.537 [55] with the request body containing the concerned MBS Session Id, DNN and S-NSSAI.
 The request body also includes a notification URI via which the MB-SMF desires to receive notifications on the updates related to MBS policies.